Matilde Marín: Work

 Marin stated that her role as an artist is to be an active witness of historical and social events.
 She creates work about the world we inhabit, situations that relate to climate change, and the natural or artificial alteration of landscape.
-She began working under printmaking media and during the early 1990's shifted her practice working exclusively with video, photography.
+She began working under printmaking media and during the early 1990s shifted her practice working exclusively with video, photography.

-During the 1980's Marín was deeply involved in the graphic world, focusing on exploring non-conventional media and introducing different techniques for printing and book work.
+During the 1980s, Marín was deeply involved in the graphic world, focusing on exploring non-conventional media and introducing different techniques for printing and book work.
 In 1984 she created Grupo Seis with the artist Alicia Díaz Rinaldi with the intention of breaking the boundaries of printmaking media.
 The group was invited as guest of honor by Art Historian Mari Carmen Ramírez to take part in the Puerto Rico Biennial (1988).

 Marín took part in the Cuenca Biennial in Ecuador (2001), Curitiba Biennial in Brazil (2015), Jerusalem Biennial in Israel (2015), Karachi Biennale in Pakistan (2017), Bienal Sur in Argentina (2019), Havana Biennial in Cuba (2019), Bienal Sur in Saudi Arabia (2021).